tsmdt/whisply/README.md

   --model TEXT                 Select the whisper model to use (Default:
                                large-v2).
 Refers to whisper model size:
                                https://huggingface.co/collections/openai
-  --lang TEXT                  Specifies the language of the file your
+  --lang TEXT                  Specify the language of the file(s) you provide
-                               providing (en, de, fr ...
-Default: auto- detection).
+                               (en, de, fr ...
+Default: auto-detection).
   --annotate                   Enable speaker detection to identify and
                                annotate different speakers.
 Creates .rttm
                                file.